The Great Comet & New Madrid Earthquakes 1811/1812

-In December of 1811 the comet appeared to some observers to “fade” and to others it appeared to “perform frightening acrobatics and split in two”.
+In December of 1811 the comet appeared to some observers to fade and to others it appeared to “perform frightening acrobatics and split in two”.
 Curiously, it also had a circumpolar orbit as viewed by many, staying within view for 24 hours a day at certain latitudes, appearing to be “homing in” on the earth.
+When the earthquakes struck and the Mississippi actaully flowed backwards for a brief time, locals in the region, thought the comet had struck the earth on the upper Mississippi or Ohio Rivers.

 The Great Comet of 1811, with a coma over a million miles across, was visible in the sky for almost a year.
 The Comet of 1811 was the brightest comet with the longest duration of brightness on record (260 days) until Comet Hale-Bopp in 1997.
 To many people, the appearance of this unusual celestial visitor in the night sky portended doom.
 The comet passed closest to Earth on October 20th.
 The head and coma of the comet was reported to be wider than the diameter of the Sun and it had a very long, bright tail despite not coming very close to the Earth.

 Two months later, on December 16th, the first of three extraordinary earthquakes struck the midwestern and southern United States.
-These quakes were so intense they shook even New England, and for a time parts of the Mississippi River flowed backward.
-The temblors may have been magnitude 7 or 8 — strong enough to cause significant damage.
-And some people blamed them on the comet.
+These quakes were so intense they shook church bells in New England and Charleston, and for a time, parts of the Mississippi River flowed backward.
+They were considered a magnitude 7 to 8 — and people blamed them on the comet.

 Unfortunately for those in living near New Madrid, Arkansas in December 1811, this comet made life anything but ordinary.
 The massive New Madrid earthquakes began in December 1811 and continued through the Spring of 1812.
 The “comet” appeared to leave in 1812, although there is some uncertainty as to whether it really left entirely.